ziyadanas/IoT-Agriculture-Monitoring-System/README.md

 </details>

 ### Cloud Platform
-Backend Framework: Flask

-Cloud Hosting Platform: Heroku

-URL of our Flask App: https://weather-m3.herokuapp.com/

-This is the [video](https://www.youtube.com/watch?v=0j9s8jk-LtA&ab_channel=MOHDHAFEEZSHAHRIL) of how we deploy Flask app to Heroku
+This [video](https://www.youtube.com/watch?v=0j9s8jk-LtA&ab_channel=MOHDHAFEEZSHAHRIL) shows how  we integrated [PythonAnywhere Web Hoisting](https://www.pythonanywhere.com/) with the development of [Flask Web Framework](https://weather-m3.herokuapp.com/).

 ### Dashboard
 The prototype dashboard will developed using Grafana Web Application.
 The dashboard mainly focus on **Graphical-User-Interface (GUI)** approach consist element of: